vbocan/qrng-data-diode/docs/implementation-plan.md

 ### Phase 3: Entropy Gateway (EG) Implementation

-This phase focuses on the external component that serves data to clients, supporting both push-based and direct access modes.
+This phase focuses on the external component that serves data to clients via push-based data diode architecture.

-*   **Step 3.1: Set Up the Web Server and Data Reception (Push-Based Mode)**
+*   **Step 3.1: Set Up the Web Server and Data Reception**
     *   Use the `axum` web framework with `tokio` runtime to build a high-performance async server (NFR-2).
     *   Create a `POST /push` endpoint to receive data from the EC.
 This handler will:
         1. Deserialize the incoming MessagePack data packet.